Every time I turn around, a nigga getting took out

-In 2003, the album placed at #133 on Rolling Stone's list of the 500 greatest albums of all time - making it the third highest-placing hip-hop album on the list (behind Raising Hell by RunD.M.C. at #123 and It Takes a Nation of Millions to Hold Us Back by Public Enemy at #48).
+In 2020, the album placed at #22 on Rolling Stone's most recent (September 2020) list of the 500 greatest albums of all time - making it the fourth highest-placing hip-hop album on the list (behind To Pimp a Butterfly by Kendrick Lamar at #19, My Beautiful Dark Twisted Fantasy by Kanye West at #17, and It Takes a Nation of Millions to Hold Us Back by Public Enemy at #15).
 In 2006, it was listed on Time Magazine's list of the All-Time Top 100 Albums.

 XXL Magazine has an in-depth, track-by-track article about the making of Ready to Die, available right here.